In an unquestionably hierarchical situation — often with legally enforceable prerogatives — a junior argues with a senior.

 Ricky: Yes it does!
 It's in the Geneva Convention!
 Look it up!

-Used in Che Part One (about Che Guevera).
+Used in Che Part One (a film about Che Guevera).
 When Che is visiting New York, he learns of a bomb threat against him.
 Che tells his personal security guard that he wants his guard to ride in a separate car (so his guard will be safe), but his guard says, "With all due respect, I should ride with you."

 In Outbreak Colonel Daniels has this exchange with General McClintock while in a helicopter blocking a bomber from nuking a small town: